 - Specialized Accreditation of Science and Engineering Programs

 ABET-accredited programs are recognized worldwide.
 Graduates of ABET-accredited engineering programs are eligible to register as professional engineers in many countries around the world, including the United States, Canada and Australia, after passing the required examinations.
 The undergraduate computer science program is accredited by the Computing Accreditation Commission of ABET.
-The undergraduate programs in construction engineering, electronics and communications engineering, and mechanical engineering in the School of Sciences and Engineering are accredited by the Engineering Accreditation Commission of ABET (111 Market Place, Suite 1050, Baltimore, MD 21201-4012; tel 410.347.7700).
+The undergraduate programs in construction engineering, computer engineering, electronics engineering, and mechanical engineering in the School of Sciences and Engineering are accredited by the Engineering Accreditation Commission of ABET (111 Market Place, Suite 1050, Baltimore, MD 21201-4012; tel 410.347.7700).
 In addition, AUC's chemistry program received accreditation from the Canadian Society for Chemistry (CSC).

 - Specialized Accreditation of the School of Business

 AUC’s School of Business is one of approximately 70 business schools worldwide — out of nearly 14,000 — as well as the first in the Middle East and third in Africa, to achieve triple-crown accreditation from the Association to Advance Collegiate Schools of Business (AACSB), Association of MBAs (AMBA) and European Quality Improvement System (EQUIS).

 The school is the first in Egypt and North Africa to be awarded accreditation from AACSB International, making it one of only 5 percent of all business schools in the world to receive such accreditation.
 The AACSB accreditation is considered the highest standard of achievement for business schools.
 There are about 45,000 business schools worldwide, and only 540 schools outside of the United States are accredited by AACSB.
 AUC's undergraduate programs in accounting, business administration, economics and management of information and communication technology have received this accreditation.
 The Department of Management have received the AACSB accreditation as well as NAQAAE Accreditation.
 In addition, Master of Business Administration (MBA) and Master of Science in Finance (MSF) have received this accreditation.

 AUC’s School of Business also received accreditation for its MBA and Executive MBA programs by the London-based AMBA.
 Only 2 percent of MBA programs worldwide are AMBA-accredited.